ap--/python-seabreeze/docs/source/install.rst

     cd python-seabreeze
     python -m pip install .

-This should install python-seabreeze in your python environment.
+This should install seabreeze in your python environment.

 Operating System dependent setup